-Yet, not only have you probably never heard of Holly, you might not have even heard of the platform that made her famous.
-Holly H has 14.7 million fans on TikTok, where her posts have been liked over 285 million times.
+This might seem strange to those of you who have never heard of Holly H – but the TikTok star has 14.7 million fans on the social media platform, where her posts have been liked over 285 million times.

 On paper, TikTok is a short-form video app where creators film sketches, lip-syncing videos and #challenges that range from 15 seconds to a minute long.
 Yet, onscreen, TikTok is like nothing else on the internet.
 Beloved by Generation Z, TikTok clips are neither as polished as YouTube videos nor as thought-out as the six-second shots shared on its predecessor Vine.
 Creators perform dance routines, pull faces and dress up in costumes, but while TikTok videos are weirder than anything you generally see in real life, they rarely reach the true performative heights of "internet weird".
 Put simply: TikTok is every embarrassing thing you do alone in your bedroom, but broadcast for the whole world to see.

 "I don't plan them.
 I know that sounds bad, but I make content that just comes to my mind," says Holly, whose recent videos feature her miming along to Billie Eilish's "Bad Guy", playing a frying pan like a guitar and lip-syncing a scene from Nickelodeon's Victorious (#ad).
 "If I'm in the mood to make something ridiculous, I'll just make it as and when."